mbareta/starter-app/server/src/auth/README.md

 ## AuthGuard

-Extracts user payload from JWT and fetches user info from the DB and attaches it to request object.
+Verifies JWT in Auth0 and fetches the user from the DB and attaches that model to the request object as `request.user`.
 AuthGuard is set as global APP_GUARD and can be bypassed by decorating the controller endpoint with @Public() decorator.

+First step is to verify JWT and get the `sub` (unique identifier for that account in Auth0) from that response.
+Then, we try to find the user in DB with that sub.
+If the user is not found, it means they haven't logged in before so we get user profile from Auth0 to retrieve email address.
+With that email address, we try to find the user once again.
+If the user is not found, we give up.
+If the user is found, we update `sub` in DB so next time we can find them without fetching user profile from Auth0.

 ## Controller endpoints

-- POST /auth/login - extracts `email` and `password` from request body, performs authentication and  returns user profile object and JWT token.

 - GET /auth/profile - returns current user profile.

+## Tests

+Auth Guard is mocked in tests to avoid requests to Auth0.
+For convenience sake, we set user's email address as `Authorization` HTTP header and simply fetch that user from the DB with their email address.
+This allows simple user seeding and mocking and we don't need to test security aspects of Auth0.